-Use of Assessment Results: All programs at both locations requiring licensure or certification met the required State passing rate with the exception of Barbering, Respiratory Care Practitioner and Surgical Technology.
-These programs will continue to be monitored to ensure improvement in success rates.
-Collaboration between the program supervisors and the faculty members are conducted annually to improve student performance on the examinations.
+Use of Assessment Results: All programs at all locations requiring licensure or certification met the required State passing rate with the exception of Surgical Technology.
+All programs will continue to be monitored to ensure improvement in success rates.
+Collaboration between the program supervisors and the faculty members is conducted annually to improve student performance on the examinations.
 Test preparation seminars are conducted by instructors, and professional consultants will be scheduled when budgets and availability permit.
-The Surgical Technology Program will change its start date from January to August, beginning in 2020 in an effort to attract stronger students according to a more traditional academic calendar.
-The Respiratory Therapy Program will implement new software to provide practice for the final assessment/exam.

-• Assessment Results 2019-2020: Refer to the Chart attached as Appendix A
+Assessment Results 2020-2021: Refer to the attachment entitled Appendix A